Cyphrme/Coze/docs/proposals/implemented/malleability_low_s.md

 are RFC compliant.

 For ECDSA, the "low-S" rule must be implemented over most existing libraries.
-For more detail, see
+Bitcoin and Ethereum have both implemented the "low-S" rule.
 - https://github.com/bitcoin/bips/blob/master/bip-0146.mediawiki#low_s
 - https://eips.ethereum.org/EIPS/eip-2

-# Replay Attack Scenario
+# Why Malleability is Dangerous: Replay Attack Scenario
 A user signs a message, "sign me into example.com".
 Unaware of the replay potential, the user shares the signed message publicly.
 A third see the message and mutates the signature to another form and sends the message to example.com.